lmcgill/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Spatiotemporal statistics
+- Quantitative methods
 - Aquatic ecology
-- Stable isotopes
+- Actionable science

 # Education to show in About widget
 education: